Multi-Sideband RABBIT in Argon: Results and Discussion

 We now further increase the level of detail by investigating angle-dependent RABBIT phases, which is possible due to the angle-resolving capability of the reaction microscope.
 For the reasons given above regarding the additional complexities associated with the $SB_{8}$ and $SB_{16}$ groups, we concentrate the remaining discussion on $SB_{10}$, $SB_{12}$, and $SB_{14}$.

 Figure~\ref{fig:angle_exp_10_to_14}(a-c) shows the \hbox{RABBIT} phases extracted within these groups as a function of the photo\-electron emission angle, which is defined relative to the (linear) laser polarization vector.
 The photoelectron signal is integrated over an angular window of $10^\circ$ for each data point.
 The angle-resolved RABBIT phases are shifted to fix the starting phase of the central sideband in each group to zero.
-According to both our experiment and the calculation (Fig.~\ref{fig:angle_exp_10_to_14}, panels \hbox{d-f}), the phase of $S_h$, in particular, exhibits a very strong angular dependence, while that of $S_l$ is nearly angle-independent.
-With increasing photo\-electron energy, the differences diminish.
+According to both our experiment and the calculation (Fig.~\ref{fig:angle_exp_10_to_14}, panels \hbox{d-f}), the phase of $S_h$ exhibits a stronger angular dependence compared to that of $S_c$ and $S_l$.
+With increasing photo\-electron energy, the differences diminish in both experiment and theory, with theory predicting almost no angle-dependence in the range of $SB_{14}$ plotted.

+To explain the angle-dependence in the RABBIT phase, we need to consider the interference among all the angular-momentum channels of the sidebands accessed through the absorption and emission paths.
+We write the signal in compressed form as

+Here $\alpha^{a}$ and $\alpha^{e}$ are the transition amplitudes involving the various fields and matrix elements, while $\ell (\ell')$ denotes the angular-momentum channels accessed through the absorption (emission) path.